Beyond the Beach: The Must-Visit Cenotes Around Cancún

 - Flashlight

-I’m always happy to suggest some simple and convenient practices that respect the environment and aid in its preservation.
-Even the acts that seem trivial can make a lot of difference.
+I’m always happy to suggest some simple and convenient practices that respect the environment and help preserve it.
+Even the most trivial acts can make a significant difference.

-Below is a list of rules that you can follow to help keep the environment clean and thriving.
+Below is a list of rules to follow in order to help maintain a clean and thriving environment.

 - Do not use sunscreen/repellent before bathing in the cenotes.